EXPLAINER: How sweeping EU rules would curb tech companies

 “The Digital Services Act could now become the new gold standard for digital regulation, not just in Europe but around the world,” the lead EU lawmaker on the bill, Christel Schaldemose, said during a debate Wednesday.
 “Big tech nations like the U.S. or China are watching closely to see what we’re now going to agree.”

 The proposals are one-half of flagship digital regulations drafted by the bloc.
-EU lawmakers are also working on a separate proposal, the Digital Markets Act, which is aimed at reining in the power of the biggest online “gatekeepers.”
-Both still face further negotiations with EU bodies before taking effect.
+EU lawmakers also are working on the Digital Markets Act, which is aimed at reining in the power of the biggest online “gatekeepers.”
+Both will face further negotiations with EU member countries before taking effect.

+Getting the Digital Services Act through the EU Parliament will be “a huge step in tackling the social problems caused by online platforms,” said Zach Meyers, a senior research fellow at the Centre for European Reform think tank.

+Similar efforts are underway in the U.S., but there are deep divisions between Republicans who criticize platforms for censoring their views and Democrats who slam them for failing to act.

 WHAT WILL IT COVER?